 - The identity of all other members of the household, including their age and the nature of their relationship with 'P' and with each other, including any sexual relationship;

-- Any relationship with any person who is a parent of the child;
+- Any relationship with any person who is a parent of the child/young person;

-- Other adults who are not members of the household but are likely to have regular contact with the child;
+- Other adults who are not members of the household but are likely to have regular contact with the child/young person;

-- Any current or previous domestic violence between members of the household including 'P'.
+- Any current or previous domestic abuse between members of the household including 'P'.